top of page

 Spawning and Rearing of Sonora Suckers

 Little information is available regarding rearing and spawning Sonora Suckers in captivity.
-We are collaborating with UA and USU aquaculturists, AZGFD staff and the Salt River Project (SRP) to hold a captive population of Sonora Suckers from the Salt-Verde Rivers to in investigate means to rear and spawn them in captivity.
-We are attempting to induce natural spawning with manipulation of temperature, flow and photoperiod.
-Spawning requirements of Sonora sucker previously obtained from the field are being consulted to design treatments in the laboratory.
-We have developed an upflow gravel bed for inducing natural spawning and egg survival as an analog to the gravel beds several native fishes use for nesting.
-If natural inducement is unsuccessful for inducing spawning, we plan to use hormonal injections including Ovaprim and Human Chorionic Gonadotropin.
-If fish still do not spawn naturally, hand stripping of eggs and milt and fertilization in vitro will be attempted.
-Fertilized eggs will be hatched using flowing tray and McDonald jar methods and fry reared on a mix of rotifers, copepods, diatoms, freshly hatched Artemia and microencapsulated fry food.
-Fry will be reared to 6+ inches in length.
-We collected Sonora suckers from the Salt River Project canals near Mesa, AZ in January 2023, and from the Verde River.
-At first, these fish suffered high mortality due to holding stress.
-We then adjusted rearing conditions to reduce mortality and for months have not experienced mortality.
-We are now gathering data and preparing for spring rearing and spawning season.
-Determination of appropriate environmental captive rearing and spawning conditions, sometimes after a period of initial mortality, has also been essential to captively breed other Southwestern native fishes.
-We are now in the data collection stage, and results of this work will be prepared for a thesis and publications.
+We are collaborating with UA and USU aquaculturists, AZGFD staff and the Salt River Project (SRP) to hold a captive population of Sonora Suckers from the Salt-Verde Rivers to investigate means to rear and spawn them in captivity.
+We attempted to rear the fish in both circular tanks and artificial streams with flow.
+Food and temperature were optimized for successful housing of the fish.
+Artificial streams provided the most successful rearing conditions.
+We attempted to induce natural spawning with manipulation of temperature, flow and photoperiod in the artificial streams.
+Spawning requirements of Sonora sucker previously obtained from the field were consulted to design treatments in the laboratory.
+The artificial streams were managed to induce natural spawning and egg survival.
+To date, natural inducement has been unsuccessful for inducing spawning.
+We also used hormonal injections involving Ovaprim and hand stripping of eggs and milt and fertilization in vitro.
+One hand stripping resulted in egg and milt expression, but no eggs were viable.
+Determination of appropriate environmental captive rearing and spawning conditions, sometimes after a period of initial mortality, has been essential to captively breed other Southwestern native fishes.
+We plan to continue treatments, and results of this work will be prepared for a thesis and publications.

 bottom of page